AutodeskGames/stingray-docs/source/stingray_help/getting_started.md

 ![](gifs/getting_started_gif.gif)

-You can also browse more topics in this Getting started section, watch some video tutorials, or jump right in.
+You can also browse more topics in this Getting started section, watch some [video tutorials](../tutorial_link/tutorials_on_area.html), or jump right in.
 The first thing you'll need to do is create a project to contain all the files you'll use to build a game.
 See ~{ Set up a project }~.

----
-Related topics:
-- ~{ Getting Started Videos }~
----